 You cannot miss the Vasco da Gama Pillar when you visit Malindi.

-The pillar is made of white marble and stands at the height of 12 meters.
+The pillar is made of white marble and stands at 12 meters.

-It is one of the most popular tourist destinations in Kenya and offers beautiful views of the Indian Ocean.
+It is one of Kenya’s most popular tourist destinations and offers beautiful views of the Indian Ocean.